How to use AI Tools for Research and Writing

 2. The copy button enables you to copy this synopsis to add to what you are writing on this topic.

-3. Click one of the linked results to examine the article itself in more detail.
+4. Click one of the linked results to examine the article itself in more detail.
 Once you have opened an article, you can Summarize it to help determine whether it will be useful to your study.
-Summary Of Article On The Trinity
+How The Doctrine Of The Trinity Developed (Desktop)

 Scroll down in the Search panel to see individual search results - which are not just from your own library but the entire Logos catalog.
 Click Summarize for any individual search result to see if it's likely to be useful for your research.
 If so, you can then open it (or purchase it if you don't already own the book) to continue your study.